jemisjoky/TorchMPS/README.md

-The function computed by our MPS Module comes from embedding input data in a high-dimensional feature space before contracting it with an MPS living in this space, as first described in [Novikov, Trofimov, and Oseledets 2016] and [Stoudenmire and Schwab 2016].
+The function computed by our MPS Module comes from embedding input data in a high-dimensional feature space before contracting it with an MPS in the same space, as described in [Novikov, Trofimov, and Oseledets 2016][NTO] and [Stoudenmire and Schwab 2016][S&S].
 For scalar outputs, this contraction step is formally identical to linear regression, but the (exponentially) large feature space and MPS-parameterized weight vector makes the overall function significantly more expressive.
 In general, the output is associated with a single site of the MPS,